Best Knee Replacement Doctor In Kolkata

 - Anterior and Posterior Cruciate Ligament Reconstructions

 Knee arthroscopy is performed as a day case procedure.
 It is performed under a light general anaesthetic or spinal anaesthetic, with the patient being able to go home later the same day.
 You are able to walk on your operated leg as tolerated, but you will be assisted with crutches if needed.
-You will be encouraged to rest at home for the first three days after your operation, and to ice your knee regularly.
+You will be encouraged by the knee replacement doctor in Kolkata, to rest at home for the first three days after your operation, and to ice your knee regularly.
 Ice will help control your swelling, control your pain, and improve your recovery.
 After three days, your compression bandage can be removed, leaving the underlying waterproof dressings intact until reviewed by Dr Debnath- typically two weeks post-operatively.
 While the wounds from surgery are usually well healed by two weeks, tissue healing within the knee may continue for 4-6 weeks, depending on the surgery undertaken.

 Meniscal trimming or Repairs

 A meniscus tear is a common injury to the cartilage that stabilizes and cushions the knee joint.
 The pattern of the tear can determine whether your tear can be repaired.
 Radial tears sometimes can be repaired, depending on where they are located.
 Horizontal, flap, long- standing, and degenerative tears-those caused by years of wear and tear-generally cannot be repaired.
 Your age, your health, and your activity level may also affect your treatment options.
-In some cases, the surgeon makes the final decision during surgery, when he or she can see the how strong the meniscus is, where the tear is, and how big the tear is.
+In some cases, the knee replacement doctor in Kolkata makes the final decision during surgery, when he or she can see the how strong the meniscus is, where the tear is, and how big the tear is.

 - If you have a small tear at the outer edge of the meniscus (in what doctors call the RED ZONE), you may want to try home treatment.
 These tears often heal with rest.